 Trees deserve to be celebrated.
 Each year the whole of UK society should unite in celebrating the value and importance of trees and woods to people.
 On the last Saturday in November each year, local communities, schools, organisations and individuals should mark a national ‘Tree Charter Day’ with activities and events that celebrate and reinvigorate the relationship between people and trees.

 Tree Charter Day will always fall in National Tree Week, the Tree Council’s annual celebration of trees that marks the start of winter tree planting season.
-Find out what is happening near you, and do your bit to stand up for trees by organising an event and listing it on the National Tree Week map.
+Find out what is happening near you by checking out the events listings on the Woodland Trust or Tree Council websites.
+Or, do your bit to stand up for trees by organising an event and sending the details to firstname.lastname@example.org, and we’ll promote it for you.